Brodie Lee: Return of The Wyatt Family (2015–2017)

 Harper returned to the ring on October 5, unsuccessfully teaming with Kevin Owens against Sami Zayn and Seth Rollins at a house show in Santiago, Chile.
-Four days later, Harper returned in the match of the SmackDown brand pay-per-view No Mercy, helping Bray Wyatt defeat Randy Orton by distracting Orton.
+Four days later, Harper returned in the match of the SmackDown brand pay-per-view No Mercy on October 9, helping Bray Wyatt defeat Randy Orton by distracting Orton.
 On December 4 at TLC: Tables, Ladders & Chairs, Wyatt and Orton, who had recently joined The Wyatt Family, captured the SmackDown Tag Team Championship, and three days later it was announced that Harper had been sanctioned as champion as well, making him eligible to defend the title under the Freebird Rule.
-The Wyatt Family, represented by Harper and Orton, lost the SmackDown Tag Team Championship to American Alpha (Chad Gable and Jason Jordan) in a four-way elimination match on the December 27 episode of SmackDown.
+The Wyatt Family, represented by Harper and Orton, lost the SmackDown Tag Team Championship to American Alpha (Chad Gable and Jason Jordan) in a four-way elimination match on the December 27 episode of SmackDown Live.
 After the match, Harper and Orton showed tension over the loss.
-After Wyatt and Orton unsuccessfully challenged American Alpha for the title on the January 10, 2017 episode of SmackDown Live, Harper and Orton shoved each other, which led to Harper accidentally superkicking Wyatt.
-Harper and Orton continued having problems with each other, leading to a match between the two on the January 24 episode of SmackDown, where Orton was victorious.
+After Wyatt and Orton unsuccessfully challenged American Alpha for the title on the January 10, 2017, episode of SmackDown Live, Harper and Orton shoved each other, which led to Harper accidentally superkicking Wyatt.
+Harper and Orton continued having problems with each other, leading to a match between the two on the January 24 episode of SmackDown Live, where Orton was victorious.
 After the match, Wyatt attacked Harper with the Sister Abigail, separating him from the group.

 At the Royal Rumble on January 29, Harper entered the Royal Rumble match at number 25, attacking both Wyatt and Orton and eliminating Apollo Crews, before being eliminated by Goldberg.
-On the January 31 episode of SmackDown, Harper turned face after helping WWE Champion John Cena in his confrontation with Orton and Wyatt.
+On the January 31 episode of SmackDown Live, Harper turned face after helping WWE Champion John Cena in his confrontation with Orton and Wyatt.
 At Elimination Chamber on February 12, Harper was defeated by Orton.
 Shortly after this, Harper unsuccessfully faced AJ Styles over number one contendership for the WWE Championship, held by Wyatt.
 At the WrestleMania 33 pre-show on April 2, Harper took part in the André the Giant Memorial Battle Royal, from which he was eliminated by Titus O'Neil.
-Following WrestleMania, Harper feuded with the returning Erick Rowan, leading to a match at Backlash, which Harper won.
-On the July 4 episode of SmackDown, Harper took part in the Independence Day Battle Royal to determine the number one contender for the United States Championship.
+Following WrestleMania, Harper feuded with the returning Erick Rowan, leading to a match at Backlash on May 21, which Harper won.
+On the July 4 episode of SmackDown Live, Harper took part in the Independence Day Battle Royal to determine the number one contender for the United States Championship.
 He failed to win as the match was eventually won by AJ Styles.
 Harper then disappeared from WWE television for several months.